JMorris1575/Christmas2022/docs/st_nick_game_dev.rst

    explaining this at 10:30.
 #.
 He shows how to get a global script to autoload toward the end of the video.
 He starts discussion on this in
    connection with the firing of bullets, around 20:00.
+#.
+In part 9: "Enemy Patrol State," he uses a timer to simulate the look of patrolling and waiting, patrolling and
+   waiting.
+I'm not sure I'll need a timer for that, I think I want my ``NPC``s to wander randomly through the city or have a specified location to go to before they disappear -- simulating them going home from something.

 Thoughts: